Puffy eyes in the morning? From eye creams to lifestyle tweaks, here’s what can help dial them down

 In addition to crying and morning fluid retention, there is also a range of other internal and external factors that could contribute to puffy eyes.
 These include:

-• Allergies: If your puffiness tends to be seasonal, conditions such as hayfever may be to blame.
+If your puffiness tends to be seasonal, conditions such as hay fever may be to blame.
 Eyes can become inflamed with the arrival of spring and summer, when histamine is released by the body in response to an allergen.
 Are they feeling itchy?
 Try not to rub them, as this can make puffiness worse.

-• Lack of sleep: “When you don’t get enough sleep, you can notice an increase in fluid and blood retention around your eyes,” explains Dr Khorana.
-“This shows up as puffiness and dark circles because the skin here is quite thin.”
+‘When you don’t get enough sleep, you can notice an increase in fluid and blood retention around your eyes,’ explains Dr Khorana.
+‘This can show up as puffiness and dark circles because the skin here is quite thin.’

-• Underlying health problems: While most of the time, puffy eyes occur as a result of the above reasons, there may be cases when they are a sign of a thyroid, kidney or liver problem.
-To rule these out, it may be best to book in with your GP.
+While most of the time, puffy eyes occur as a result of the above reasons, there may be cases when they are a sign of a thyroid or kidney problem.
+To rule these out, it’s best to book in with your GP.

 How can you get rid of puffy eyes?

-• Improve your sleep routine: Look to tweak your bedtime regime to make it more conducive for restorative sleep.
+Look to build a better sleep routine to help you to get more restorative shut-eye.
 We know, it’s easier said than done, but a few small changes can make a world of difference.
-Start your wind-down routine early and stop drinking caffeine after 1pm and avoid alcohol before bed.
+Start your wind-down routine early, stop drinking caffeine after 1pm and avoid alcohol before bedtime.
 If you’re able to, keep your bedroom a tech-free zone and try to minimise your blue light exposure two to three hours before your head hits the pillow.

-If sleep has been sparse, you might find our guide to how to overcome insomnia, the best sleep aids and Yoga Nidra helpful, too.
+If sleep has been sparse, you might find our guide to the best sleep aids and Yoga Nidra helpful, too.

-• Try a lymphatic drainage eye massage: Not only does this aid circulation to help de-puff, but it feels pretty blissful too.
-After applying a facial oil, cleansing oil or cleansing balm for slip, glide your ring finger using gentle pressure in circles around the orbital bone, working in to out.
-We love this facial massage from Lisa Eldridge.
+Not only can this aid circulation to help de-puff, but it feels pretty blissful too.
+After applying a facial oil, cleansing oil or cleansing balm to your ring finger to reduce friction, glide it using gentle pressure in circles around the orbital bone, working inwards to outwards.

 What are the best puffy eye creams?

-Whether you’re looking for a caffeine eye cream or a refreshing gel with a cooling tip applicator, here are 10 of the best eye creams for puffy eyes to try.
+Whether you’re looking for a caffeine eye cream or a refreshing gel with a cooling tip applicator, here are 10 of our favourite eye creams for puffy eyes to try.
 You’ll love these other great options, too.

-Check out our guide to at-home facial massage, too, which is chock-full of techniques designed to de-puff and encourage lymphatic drainage.
+Check out our guide to at-home facial massage, which is full of techniques designed to de-puff and encourage lymphatic drainage.